30 Best Things to Do in Portland, OR

 Round off your trip with a day of classy vineyard visits at Colombia River Gorge – pair your wine with splendid views.
 Some spotlight stealers are the Sunshine Mill, brimming with vintage charm and fruity reds; the award-winning Maryhill Winery serenades you with an amphitheater alongside syrahs and zinfandels; and the stately Gorge White House brings samples of over 25 regional wineries, with their own ciders and craft beers to complement.
 You will win a smooth finishing taste of Portland over soothing views of flatlands and sandstone.

-Check out the Best Things to do in Seattle
+Best Things to Do in Ashland, Oregon